MainTitleHeader

 City of Dallas Service Line Inventory

-DWU's efforts have contributed to the inventory of service line materials.
-The most common service line materials are plastic, copper, galvanized steel or iron, and lead.
-To view the latest click link Service Line Inventory findings for properties served by DWU.
+View the latest Service Line Inventory findings for properties served by DWU.
 The inventory will be updated continuously.

 SLI screenshot.png